Friends of Goleta Beach Park

 2. Some 90% of park protected by rock revetment

-3. Major storms recorded since 1943 have penetrated both the beach and park with substantial damage to County assets (see picture)
+3. Major storms recorded since 1943 have penetrated both the beach and park with substantial damage to County assets (see images link)

 4. Storms 2002-05 required “emergency permitted” rock revetment placements to stop further erosion

-5. 2nd District County Supervisor set up a task force (Goleta Beach Working Group) several years ago with summary findings (wave mitigation, wider beach, park protection)
+5. Then 2nd District County Supervisor ( Susan Rose ) set up a task force (Goleta Beach Working Group) eight years ago with summary findings (wave mitigation, wider beach, park protection)

 1. Consisted of County staff, private citizens, geologist from UCSB, Surf Riders, EDC